 - Stay warm outdoors with the best down jackets and puffers

-Choosing the best type of depth finder for ice fishing
+How to use a fish finder: Choosing the best type of fish and depth finder for ice fishing

 Ice fishing is a stationary form of angling where the transducer – the part of the fish finder that beams the signal down and catches it coming up – is hanging down in the hole.
 Because of this stationary controlled setting, flasher-style depth finders with an analog signal are extremely popular with ice anglers.